A Day at the Cottage Garden

 Toileting & Afternoon snack • 3:00…

-We play quietly until all the children are awake and then have snack together.
+We play quietly until all the children are awake and changed, then we have snack together.
 Snack is fresh fruit and bread or crackers, water is served.
-We end the day with quiet activity around the table or outside play.
+We end the day with quiet activity around the table or weather permitting, we go outside to play.